wehlutyk/thesis/content/4-discussion.md

 The two approaches can be seen as starting from different descriptive levels and building what is missing for an account of meaning (though this characterisation does not exhaust their differences):
 RT starts with representations and symbolic processing, which are implementable in bodies (by following the model of computers) and come already structured in similar ways to language, and constructs on top of those a notion of meaning, with a corresponding interpretation procedure (inference), that is subtle and flexible enough to apply to fuzzy cases like poetry or loose language.
 The Enactive approach starts from an embodied and dynamic notion of meaning, which by definition exists for all organisms and need not be inferred, but comes without any particular structure;
-it then builds its account of language by detailing how interactions (and thus meaning) can become increasingly structured through a series of interactive conventions built on one another.
+it then builds its account of language by detailing how interactions (and thus meaning) can become increasingly structured through a series of interactive conventions built on one another.^[
-^[In doing so, it also provides a partial account of the phenomenology of meaning, something that RT can only provide through a definition of the exact content of representations and a mechanism for how they represent that content.
+In doing so, it also provides a partial account of the phenomenology of meaning, something that RT can only provide through a definition of the exact content of representations and a mechanism for how they represent that content.
 For more details, see again @hutto_radicalizing_2013 on the Hard Problem of Content.
 @harvey_content_2015 also provides a useful discussion of that question.
 ]